Hecuba (play): Plot

 Hecuba rages inconsolably against the brutality of such an action, and resolves to take revenge.
 Agamemnon enters, and Hecuba, tentatively at first and then boldly requests that Agamemnon help her avenge her son's murder.
 Hecuba's daughter Cassandra is a concubine of Agamemnon so the two have some relationship to protect and Agamemnon listens.
 Agamemnon reluctantly agrees, as the Greeks await a favorable wind to sail home.
 The Greek army considers Polymestor an ally and Agamemnon does not wish to be observed helping Hecuba against him.

 Polymestor arrives with his sons.
 He inquires about Hecuba's welfare, with a pretense of friendliness.
 Hecuba reciprocates, concealing her knowledge of the murder of Polydorus.
 Hecuba tells Polymestor she knows where the remaining treasures of Troy are hidden, and offers to tell him the secrets, to be passed on to Polydorus.
 Polymestor listens intently.

 Hecuba convinces him and his sons to enter an offstage tent where she claims to have more personal treasures.
 Enlisting help from other slaves, Hecuba kills Polymestor's sons and stabs Polymestor's eyes.
 He re-enters blinded and savage, hunting as if a beast for the women who ruined him.

 Agamemnon re-enters angry with the uproar and witnesses Hecuba's revenge.
 Polymestor argues that Hecuba's revenge was a vile act, whereas his murder of Polydorus was intended to preserve the Greek victory and dispatch a young Trojan, a potential enemy of the Greeks.
 The arguments take the form of a trial, and Hecuba delivers a rebuttal exposing Polymestor's speech as sophistry.
 Agamemnon decides justice has been served by Hecuba's revenge.
-Polymestor, again in a rage, foretells the deaths of Hecuba by drowning and Agamemnon by his wife Clytemnestra, who also kills Cassandra.
+Polymestor, again in a rage, foretells the deaths of Hecuba by drowning and Agamemnon by his wife Clytemnestra, who will also kill Cassandra.
 Soon after, the wind finally rises again, the Greeks will sail, and the Chorus goes to an unknown, dark fate.